 Resources for Cycling in SomervilleMassachusetts Bicycle Laws.
 If you have a cycling question, we may have the answer in our Quick Facts About Cycling In Massachusetts guide.

 Somerville Bicycle Regulations.
-The Somerville Bicycle Committee maintains maps about construction and road conditions and sends regular e-mail updates for cyclists.
-The Somerville Police Department asks bicyclists who live in Somerville to register their bikes with the department in case of theft or a bicycle accident.
+The Somerville Bicycle Committee maintains maps and sends regular e-mail updates for local cyclists.
+The Somerville Police Department asks residents to register their bikes with the department in case of theft or a bicycle accident.
 Under Massachusetts law, cyclists are also required to report bicycle accidents resulting in personal injury or $100 or more in property damage to Somerville Police.

 It is important to learn about bike lanes before you ride in Somerville.
 Cyclists are permitted to ride on sidewalks, except in Somerville business districts, including: